coder/coder/docs/user-guides/workspace-scheduling.md

 ## Autostop requirement (enterprise)

-Enterprise template admins may enforce a required stop for workspaces to apply updates or undergo maintenanence.
+Enterprise template admins may enforce a required stop for workspaces to apply updates or undergo maintenance.
 These stops ignore any active connections or inactivity bumps.
 Rather than being specified with a CRON, admins set a frequency for updates, either in **days** or **weeks**.
 Workspaces will apply the template autostop requirement on the given day **in the user's timezone**